 So when you think fish and you’re mind thinks white, remember to think of the texture and weight of what you are serving.
 By changing herbs, spices, and cooking styles, you can change a “white” wine dish into a red wine-friendly dish.

 I like red wine and here are some of my favorite red wine with fish dishes:

 Let’s start with Ahi tuna.
 Ahi actually works more like a steak than fish.
 Most of the time it’s served rare (and rightly so); that makes it even more steak-like.

-Why it works: Cabernet’s from California will generally have higher tannins, a heavier mouthfeel and will compliment the texture of the Ahi just as they would a steak.
-The strong presence of black fruits (think blackberry, cassis, and blueberry) enhance the meat mouthfeel of the Ahi and compliments the simple salt and pepper seasoning.
+Why it works: Cabernet’s from California will generally have higher tannins, a heavier mouthfeel, and will complement the texture of the Ahi just as they would a steak.
+The strong presence of black fruits (think blackberry, cassis, and blueberry) enhances the meat mouthfeel of the Ahi and compliments the simple salt and pepper seasoning.

 Why it works: Zinfandel’s flavor profile is loaded with red and black fruits and sweet and savory spice notes like cinnamon and white pepper.
 The tomato-based Cioppino is high in acid and the slight sweetness and higher alcohol of the Zin soothe one another into a mellow flavor.

 Swordfish is a dense fish with a firm texture.
 It can be grilled, fried, broiled or baked.
 Serving it with an olive tapenade makes it the perfect choice to go with a nice Super Tuscan*.
 Together, the texture of the fish and the savory toppings puts this dish into the heavy-bodied category.